python/cpython/Doc/library/os.path.rst

 .. function:: samefile(path1, path2)

-   Return ``True`` if both pathname arguments refer to the same file or directory (as indicated by device number and i-node number).
-Raise an exception if a :func:`os.stat` call on either pathname fails.
+   Return ``True`` if both pathname arguments refer to the same file or directory.
+   On Unix, this is determined by the device number and i-node number and raises an exception if a :func:`os.stat` call on either pathname fails.

+   On Windows, two files are the same if they resolve to the same final path name using the Windows API call GetFinalPathNameByHandle and this function raises an exception if handles cannot be obtained to either file.

-   Availability: Unix.
+   Availability: Windows, Unix.

 .. function:: sameopenfile(fp1, fp2)